What does it mean to love God and love others?

-Come join us on Saturday, July 13, 2024 at the Bluffton Apostolic Christian Church for a full day of presentations, breakouts, and small group discussions on a wide variety of mission-related topics.
+Come join us on Saturday, July 12, 2025 at the Goodfield Apostolic Christian Church for a full day of presentations, breakouts, and small group discussions on a wide variety of mission-related topics.

 This missions conference is not just about what HarvestCall is currently doing.
 It’s more about learning together how we as individuals and as a church can become more effective at reaching a lost world with the light of the glorious gospel.

-Proclaim & Serve is for everyone from anywhere in the country — you don't need to be from eastern Indiana.
+Proclaim & Serve is for everyone from anywhere in the country — you don't need to be from central Illinois.
 Overnight accommodations are available – just indicate that on the registration form.
 (If you prefer staying in a hotel, there are many options nearby.
-See list below.)
+See below.)

 Not attended a Proclaim & Serve yet?
 Get a flavor for the event in this short video.